erimcg/Using-D3js/08_01_events.md

 ## Adding an event using javascript

-Adding our events into the HTML code works when we already have the elements in the `.html` file, but if we are dynamically adding elements to our page this method will not work.
+Adding our events into the HTML code works when we already have the elements in the `.html` file, but if we are dynamically adding elements and events to our page this method will not work.
 Instead, the typical way to add event listeners with JavaScript is to use [`node.addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
 To use `node.addEventListener(type, listener)` we pass in the `type` (such as `mouseenter` or `mousemove`) and the `listener` (the function called when the event is triggered).